dennislee22/deepspeed-train-CML/README.md

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score

 - The target use case of the experiments is fine-tuning the model with Text-to-SQL dataset with/without ZeRO, enabling the translation of plain English into SQL query statements.
 Experiments were carried out using `t5-small` and `t5-large` models with 60 million and 770 million parameters respectively in CML v1.5.2 running on Openshift platform.
 - The experiments utilize `batch size=32` configuration for fine-tuning/training the models.
-Although using higher batch size would increase the training speed, batch size 32 is selected to perform apple-to-apple comparison of the training outcome without/with ZeRO technique in place.
+Although using higher batch size would increase the training speed, batch size 32 is selected to perform apple-to-apple comparison of the training outcome in terms of speed and VRAM utilization rate with/without ZeRO technique in place.
 - As `t5-large` model has [issue](https://discuss.huggingface.co/t/t5-variants-return-training-loss-0-and-validation-loss-nan-while-fine-tuning/30839) with FP16 during training, FP32 is configured for the experiments.
 - Table below summarizes the benchmark outcome as the result of running the experiments.
 Each running pod is attached to 1 unit of Nvidia A100-PCIE-40GB device.